AndresMontesCabrero/Zynq-7000-ZYBO/README.md

 # Zynq-7000-ZYBO
-Here you can find all my projects and practices with the ZYBO board based on Zynq-7000 FPGA
+Here you can find all my projects and practices with the ZYBO board based on Xilinx Zynq-7000 FPGA